 - If you get results like below, your Wi-Fi connection to the router is all set.
 Check with your ISP whether there is an internet outage.

 - If the ping test shows no reply received from the Wi-Fi router, see if it is possible to directly connect the Ethernet cable to your PC.
 Can you connect to the internet with the Ethernet cable?
-If so, your Wi-Fi router is the culprit.
-Go through the manuals for your router and install all firmware updates for it as well.
+If so, your Wi-Fi device is the culprit.

 2) Resetting the TCP/IP Stack

-This is one of the more common fixes for Wi-Fi connection problems in Windows 10.
-The Transmission Control Protocol/Internet Protocol is a collection of protocols for communication in networks.
-Using the following commands, you can reset the TCP/IP stack, IP address, and the resolver cache for the DNS client.
+This is another common Wi-Fi troubleshooting trick.
+The Transmission Control Protocol (TCP) or Internet Protocol (IP) is a collection of protocols for communication in networks.
+By using the following below commands, you can reset the TCP/IP stack, IP address, and the resolver cache for the DNS client.

 - Open the Command Prompt.